Unity-Technologies/sentis-samples/TextToSpeechSample/README.md

 To power this experience we leverage the [Kokoro-82M-v1.0-ONNX](https://huggingface.co/onnx-community/Kokoro-82M-v1.0-ONNX) model, a high-quality neural text-to-speech model.

 The system processes text inputs through:
-- Text tokenization and grapheme-to-phoneme conversion using eSpeak
+- Text tokenization and grapheme-to-phoneme conversion using our C# implementation of Misaki for English
 - Neural voice synthesis using the Kokoro ONNX model
 - Real-time audio generation with multiple voice options
 - Configurable speech speed and voice selection